Theme

 Where it fits

-This belongs in the speech-model layer rather than the general chatbot or agent layer.
+Open it as part of the speech-model layer rather than the general chatbot or agent layer.
 It is most relevant for readers comparing TTS systems, voice-generation workflows, Japanese speech support, and bilingual speech interfaces.

 Reporting note